dxjoshi/java_interview_prep/resources/java/notes.md

 3. Abstract classes can have non-static, non-final fields, and public, protected and private concrete methods.
 With interfaces, all fields are automatically public, static, final, and all methods that you declare or define (as default methods) are public.
    We can extend only one class, whether or not it is abstract, whereas you can implement any number of interfaces.

-###Polymorphism
-* Subclasses of a class can define their own unique behaviors and yet share some of the same functionality of the parent class.

 ### Exception Handling
         //public class Throwable implements Serializable {
         //public class Error extends Throwable {